What is Turning? CNC Turning & Milling for Custom Machining

 CNC lathes, and specifically CNC turning, often constitute several, and often complex, stages of the part manufacturing process.
 They frequently eliminate the need to transfer the part to another machine for additional operations.

-Prototype machining near St. Louis is one of the most frequently requested types of machining offered by SCF.
-Using CNC turning and milling along with sheet metal material, SCF produces functional, production-quality prototypes.
+Prototype machining near St. Louis is one of the most frequently requested types of machining offered by SMF.
+Using CNC turning and milling along with sheet metal material, SMF produces functional, production-quality prototypes.
 Schantz is also capable of a broad range of machining types, including high-speed machining and milling, cutting-edge technology (such as AutoDesk programs, AutoCAD, and Solidworks), and the ability to complete projects on time and on budget.